gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

 ## MinION compute requirements
  * Cloud base calling currently - Clive's fault that ONT did that
- * If you provide a safety net, people start to use it
+ * If you provide a safety net, people start to use it as a hammock
  * Cloud base calling will be discontinued at 21st March
  * MinKNOW now has integrated basecaller which will do it for you
  * A good high-performance laptop will be fine